 When first starting out, implementation may be mostly staff driven.
 Prepare staff to celebrate and embrace change.
-Some program elements that are staff favorites may need to be adjusted if the CPI suggests they're not the big picture - making positive program changes makes a direct positive impact on youth!
+Some program elements that are staff favorites may need to be adjusted if the CPI suggests they're not working.
+Keep focused on the big picture - making positive program changes makes a direct positive impact on youth!